Akunnadove/Data-Analytics-Dashboards/ExcelTech Leads/README.md

 # Leads Dashboard Report - ExcelTech
 Data Studio Dashboard development project for Leads data
 ## Objective
-Dispaly the generated leads for the company through the sales unit.
+Display the generated leads for the company through the sales unit.
-* Clean collected data on googlesheets
+* Clean collected data on google sheets
 * Create a well detailed and structured dashboard report using looker studio
 * Present to client
 ## Dataset feautures